 Greetings!
 Welcome to Political Science.
-This is an exciting time to learn about government and politics with changes in global events and the 2008 Presidential Election.
+This is an exciting time to learn about government and politics with changes in global events .

 I hope to share some of my excitement for the political process with you.
 I truly want you to do well in the class and to develop an appreciation and an understanding of politics and government.
 I am truly committed to helping you.
 Here are some pointers to doing well in the class: Communicate, Participate, Persevere, and Volunteer.
 This could be our official Political Science Cheer!